 Please read our group booking Terms and Conditions.

 Am I eligible for revalidation (refresher) training?

-To be eligible for revalidation training, you must hold a valid first aid certificate that is no older than 2 years and 3 months.
-Your revalidation training can only revalidate your existing certificate.
+To be eligible for revalidation training, you must hold a valid first aid certificate that is no older than 2 years and 6 months (extended grace period due to COVID-19) Your revalidation training can only revalidate your existing certificate.
 To attend workplace first aid revalidation training your previous certificate must show that your previous course was assessed against NZQA unit standards 6402, 6401 and 6400.

 If your certificate is not renewed within three calendar months from the second anniversary date of issue, you will have to complete full first aid training.
 This means that, in order to obtain a revalidation certificate, you must complete all parts of your revalidation training within 2 years and 3 months of the date of your previous certificate.
 This includes completing your training session and handing in your completed Self-directed Learning Module.

 If you have not done your previous training with us, we need a copy your previous certificate for verification before, or on, the training session.
 Please provide your previous certificate at the time of booking or some other time before your training session if possible as this will make the training session day less complicated for you and us.
 You can email us a copy or a photo of it.